Mirages: On Anthropomorphism in Dialogue Systems: Linguistic Factors

 \subsection{Voice}

 While not all dialogue systems are equipped with a voice, merely having one can be interpreted as an expression of personhood~\cite{faber-2020-computer}.
-Listeners may infer a speaker's physical attributes, e.g. height, weight, and age, based on their voice alone~\citep{Krauss2002InferringSP}, showing a human proclivity to form assumptions about a speaker's embodiment based on their voice.

-This is not only limited to physical attributes---personality traits such as dominance, extroversion, and even socio-sexuality may be partially expressed and inferred from voice pitch~\citep{STERN2021104092}.
-Listeners may therefore attribute human characteristics, e.g. gender stereotypes, personality, and emotion, to spoken dialogue systems based on psychological and social behaviours learned through human-human communication~\citep{nass2005wired}.
-Thus, the absence of embodiment affords people to personify dialogue systems that are provided with synthetic voices~\citep{aylett-etal-2019-right}, which is even acknowledged by developers of commercial dialogue systems~\cite{google-assistant}.
+Indeed, \citet{west-etal-2019-blush} argue that the increased realism of voice is a primary factor contributing to anthropomorphism of dialogue assistants.
+For instance, based on voice, listeners may infer physical attributes, e.g. height, weight, and age~\cite{Krauss2002InferringSP}; personality traits, e.g. dominance, extroversion, and socio-sexuality~\cite{STERN2021104092}; and human characteristics, e.g. gender stereotypes, personality \cite{shiramizu_role_2022}, and emotion learned from psychological and social behaviours in human-human communication~\cite{nass2005wired}.
+This means that humans have a proclivity to assert assumptions of speaker's \emph{embodiment}, and human characteristics based on their voice alone.
+Thus, the absence of embodiment affords people to personify systems provided with synthetic voices~\cite{aylett-etal-2019-right}---a point acknowledged by developers of commercial dialogue systems~\cite{google-assistant}.

 \paragraph{Prosody: Tone and Pitch} There exist many vocal manipulation techniques that can influence which personality users attribute to a dialogue system.
 For example, \citet{wilson_moore_2017} found that a variety of fictional robot, alien, and cartoon voices had manipulated voice characteristics (e.g. breathiness, creakiness, echoes, reverberations) to better fit their desired character.
 However, they note that `the voices of speech-enabled artefacts in the non-fictional world [...] invariably sound humanlike, despite the risk that users might be misled about the capabilities of the underlying technology'~\citep[p.42]{wilson_moore_2017}.